kvnc/Jeeves/README.md

 Jeeves
 ======

+Jeeves is a WebDriver abstraction built on top of [`wd`](https://github.com/admc/wd) which adds more logging and cleaner method naming conventions.
+Think of it as a [CasperJS](https://github.com/n1k0/casperjs)-like wrapper for driving automation across different browsers.
+Since it's built atop `wd`, it works seamlessly with [PhantomJS](http://phantomjs.org/), [Selenium JSON Wire Protocol](https://code.google.com/p/selenium/wiki/JsonWireProtocol), and [SauceLabs](https://saucelabs.com/).

 ## Initial features (v0.0.0)
-  - Only supports using the promise chain version of wd
+  - Only supports using the promise chain version of `wd`
   - Depends on:
     + `async`
     + `lodash`